 Grain samples must be of good quality and free from foreign matter.
 The superintendent has the authority to refuse undesirable entries due to chaff, rut pellets or other materials.
-Do not bring grain in glass containers.
-Grain must be in one (1) gallon zip lock bags.
+Grain is to be brought in clear glass pint-size containers with lid.
+Grain and containers will be returned.

 Hay should be brought to the exhibit wrapped in some material to prevent clippings from falling out.
 Bring 2 bale, securely bound with cord or twine.
 Place 2 hay bale in a large double strength garbage bag.
 Mixed hay should contain only one eligible grass and one eligible legume.
 The legume component shall be at least 30% alfalfa and not more than 70% legume.
 Eligible legumes are alfalfa, red clover and ladino clover.
 Eligible grasses are timothy, Bermuda grass, orchard grass, tall fescue and rye grass.